CharmingSteve/agent-provost/README.md

 # agent-provost
 A runtime and audit ledger for autonomous AI.
-Decouples agent logic via a mandatory Registration Gate, runs entirely on OpenResty/Lua, and provides boundary control, real-time intent-action logs, and an automated kill-switch to govern LLM agent workloads.
+Decouples agent logic via a mandatory Registration Gate, runs entirely on OpenResty/Lua, and provides boundary control and real-time intent-action logs for LLM agent workloads.
 Move from agentic anarchy to a tamper-proof system of record.
+And it does much more.
 AGPL-3.0.

 ## Architecture
 - **OpenResty proxy layer** sits at `agent-proxy` and funnels agent RPC traffic through Lua filters that capture request/response bodies, add structured metadata, and enforce timeouts.
 This keeps _agent intent_ observable while keeping the downstream MCP server untouched.